williamslab/ped-sim/README.md

 The def file defines the pedigree structure(s) to be simulated.
 Comments are allowed on a line by themselves beginning with #.
-Example def files are in the `example/` directory, and descriptions of the three example files are below.
+Example def files are in the `example/` directory, and descriptions of the example files are below.

 The first line of a pedigree definition contains four (or five) columns: